Christchurch New Zealand

 - Vineyards and wine tasting in the Waipara Valley

-- Canterbury Museum in downtown Christchurch, including Quake City which tells the story of the region’s earthquakes and resilient locals who recover and rebuild
+- Canterbury Museum in downtown Christchurch, including Quake City, tells the story of the region’s earthquakes and resilient locals who recover and rebuild

 - International Antarctic Centre near the airport